AMWA-TV/ms-05-02/docs/Framework.md

 #### NcManager

 NcManager is the base abstract manager control class for any manager control class in the control model.
 Manager control classes are singleton classes.
-Vendor-specific managers MUST be directly or indirectly derived from this control class.
+Non-standard managers created to expose vendor specific functionality MUST be directly or indirectly derived from this control class.

 ```typescript
 // NcManager class descriptor